Do you know one of the most effective ways to grow your startup? It’s PR.

 At the heart of any successful PR strategy lies the ability to create and build relationships.
 Follow these tips to maximize your outreach efforts and get journalists wanting to know more about your business.

 Targeting the right journalists is crucial to your success.
 However, if you’re not developing a relationship with these journalists, you’re just a stranger in the crowd.
 Imagine how much easier it would be to send your story to someone with whom you had already built rapport a year ago.

 A good relationship can make all the difference to your startup’s PR efforts.
 However, the idea is not to go out and start pestering journalists with the hope that they’ll become “useful contacts.”
 Instead, take an approach that’s proactive in building community.

 Follow the Golden Rule of PR: Make Friends Before You Need Them

 Invest in relationships early on by giving something valuable before you ask for something in return.

-If you’re wondering how to reach out to journalists and industry experts without it feeling forced or self-serving, look at natural opportunities to chat about topics that you both care about, where you can add value.
+If you’re wondering how to reach out to journalists and industry experts without feeling forced or self-serving, look at natural opportunities to chat about topics you both care about and where you can add value.
 You can do this by:

 - Joining relevant groups